-adventure, adventure travel, bicycle touring on a biudget, debt free, falmouth cutter 22, falmouth cutter for sale, freedom, independent travel, Nikon D7000, simplicity, the $200 touring bike, tiny home
+adventure, adventure travel, bicycle touring on a biudget, debt free, falmouth cutter 22, falmouth cutter for sale, freedom, independent travel, Nikon D7000, sailing blog, simplicity, the $200 touring bike, tiny home

 A month ago I was selling all my toys that wouldn’t fit on the boat and preparing to spend the summer adrift in the islands going only where the wind blows.
 Now I’m a live-aboard, the boat is for sale and I’m planning the next journey.
 I don’t know what my next move will be but life ashore without a bike is intolerable.

 Lets be real, this bike is worth about 40 bucks but when you live in the islands beggars can’t be choosers.
 Ive found amazing steel bikes thirty years old with less than a hundred miles for under 400 dollars but I will have to make do with what I have available to me.
 This bike was built in Chicago, I would guess in the 70’s and has been painted so many times I could probably drop a few pounds just by stripping her many coats off.
 Like my new bike Schwinnie I also have many coats of paint that need to be stripped.

 I scrounged around the bike recycling center and swapped out this and that and she is pretty dialed in.
 When it comes to rebuilding old bikes I don’t do any upgrades other than to the cockpit till something actually fails, these old bikes rarely have many miles on them and this one rides like a dream.
 Her short stem and 38 cm bars are intolerable as is her giant seat so I’m on the search for used bike bits.
 I can’t add anything nice because regardless of where you live there is always some thieving asshole who will strip your shit in the middle of the night.